kristopolous/DRR/indycast.net/about.md

 # Introduction

-Indycast is a set of federated servers controlled by a community for time-shifting independent radio.
+Indycast is a set of community owned federated servers for time-shifting independent radio because

-I've been a listener and supporter of non-commercial radio for about 20 years.

-In that time, I've found a few things:

  * Often the best shows are on at inconvenient hours
  * These shows are rarely archived